-1969 Broadway composer Frank Loesser dies today at age 59.
+1969 Broadway composer Frank Loesser dies at age 59.
 First a Hollywood lyricist, Loesser began to write his own music in 1942.
 He's remembered for his wide variety of musical styles displayed in the five musicals he composed for Broadway: Where's Charley?, Guys And Dolls, The Most Happy Fella, Greenwillow, and How to Succeed in Business Without Really Trying.
 Among the most enduring songs written by Loesser are such Broadway and popular standards as "Sit Down, You're Rockin' the Boat," "Standing on the Corner," and "I Believe in You."

 1999 Second Stage Theatre presents Cheryl L. West's Jar the Floor at its new Eighth Avenue space.
-The cast of the play about four generations of African-American women features Regina Taylor, Irma P. Hall and Lynne Thigpen.
+The cast of the play about four generations of African-American women features Regina Taylor, Irma P. Hall, and Lynne Thigpen.
 Marion McClinton directs the Off-Broadway production.

-2002 Our Sinatra, the Off-Broadway revue saluting the music of Frank Sinatra, closes today after 1,096 performances.
+2002 Our Sinatra, the Off-Broadway revue saluting the music of Frank Sinatra, closes after 1,096 performances.

 2005 Thar she blows!
 Seaside Music Theater in Daytona Beach, Florida, presents the first major professional U.S. production of Moby Dick!
 The Musical.
 Cameron Mackintosh originally produced the quirky show—in which students at a girls' school put on a benefit musical based on the Herman Melville novel—in London's West End in 1993.
 The show is by Robert Longden and Hereward Kaye.